Smog is Dangerous for Public Health:

 In 2019 reports, smog in big cities of Pakistan like Karachi, Gujranwala, Rawalpindi and Lahore was 6.4 times higher than the World Health Organization’s (WHO) guidelines.
 Most polluted cities are from Punjab, which ranks higher in the unhealthy and hazardous category.
 Smog is affecting public health.
 In 2019, Pakistan with a Particule Matter 2.5 reading of 65.81 μg/m³, putting it into the ‘unhealthy’ rating category.
 Pakistan ranked 2nd position out of the most polluted countries in the world.
 Sometimes, people leave their places due to environmental pollution.

 Read more about human migration due to environmental factors.
 Click on the link for details.

 Air quality index of the top five cities in 2019

-In fact, smog is a combination of smoke and fog.
-Smog is the blackish color fog formed by the mixture of the fined pollutants and ground-level ozone.
-Because it is a mixture of different toxic gases with dust and water vapors.
+Smog is a combination of smoke and fog.
+It is the blackish-coloured fog formed by the mixture of the fined pollutants and ground-level ozone.
+Moreover, it is a mixture of different toxic gases with dust and water vapours.

-How smog is formed in the atmosphere?
-Smog is formed when sunlight reacts with the atmospheric gases and fine particulate particles.
-Smog is a type of air pollution.
-During situations of temperature inversions when the wind is calm, smog may get trapped and remain over a place for days.
+How is smog formed in the atmosphere?
+Smog is formed when sunlight reacts with atmospheric gases and fine particulate particles.
+Thus, smog is a type of air pollution.
+When the wind is calm during temperature inversions, smog may get trapped and remain over a place for days.